mbakholdina/lib-tcpdump-processing/README.md

 # lib-tcpdump-processing

-A library designed to process `.pcap` or `.pcapng` tcpdump trace files ([Wireshark](https://www.wireshark.org/) dumps) and extract SRT packets of interest for further analysis.
+**`lib-tcpdump-processing`** is a library designed to process `.pcap(ng)` [tcpdump](https://www.tcpdump.org/) or [Wireshark](https://www.wireshark.org/) trace files and extract [SRT](https://github.com/Haivision/srt) packets of interest for further analysis.

 **Important:** Currently, trace files containing only one flow of data are supported.
-To support several data flows, adjustments will be required.
+To support several data flows adjustments will be required.

 **Known Issue:** There is a known [CEST/CST datetime processing issue](https://github.com/mbakholdina/lib-tcpdump-processing/issues/22) which is going to be addressed soon.
-Until that please apply the changes from [PR #25](https://github.com/mbakholdina/lib-tcpdump-processing/pull/25) to address the issue.
+Until then please apply the changes from [PR #25](https://github.com/mbakholdina/lib-tcpdump-processing/pull/25) to address the issue.

 ## Getting Started

 ### Requirements

 * python 3.6+
-* tshark 3.2.2+, setting up tshark is described [here](https://github.com/mbakholdina/srt-test-runner#setting-up-tshark) and in the SRT CookBook [here](https://srtlab.github.io/srt-cookbook/how-to-articles/how-to-setup-wireshark-for-srt-traffic-analysis/)
+* tshark 3.2.2+ (setting up tshark is described [here](https://github.com/mbakholdina/srt-test-runner#setting-up-tshark) and in the SRT CookBook [here](https://srtlab.github.io/srt-cookbook/how-to-articles/how-to-setup-wireshark-for-srt-traffic-analysis/))

 ### Install the library with pip

-For development, it is recommended
+For development, it is recommended to:
-* To use `venv` for virtual environments and `pip` for installing the library and any dependencies.
+* use `venv` for virtual environments and `pip` for installing the library and any dependencies.
 This ensures the code and dependencies are isolated from the system Python installation,
-* To install the library in “editable” mode by running from the same directory `pip install -e .`.
-This lets changing the source code (both tests and library) and rerunning tests against library code at will.
+* install the library in “editable” mode by running `pip install -e .` from the same directory.
+This allows changing the source code (both tests and library) and rerunning tests against library code at will.
 For regular installation, use `pip install .`.

-As soon as the library is installed, you can run modules directly
+As soon as the library is installed, you can run modules directly:
 ```
 venv/bin/python -m tcpdump_processing.extract_packets --help
 ```

-or use preinstalled executable scripts
+or use preinstalled executable scripts:
 ```
 venv/bin/extract-packets --help
 ```

 ### Install the library to import in another project

-Install with pip (a venv is recommended), using pip's VCS requirement specifier
+Install with `pip` (a `venv` is recommended), using the `pip` VCS requirement specifier:
 ```
 pip install 'git+https://github.com/mbakholdina/lib-tcpdump-processing.git@v0.1#egg=tcpdump_processing'
 ```

-or simply put the following row in `requirements.txt`
+or simply put the following row in `requirements.txt`:
 ```
 git+https://github.com/mbakholdina/lib-tcpdump-processing.git@v0.1#egg=tcpdump_processing
 ```

-Remember to quote the full URL to avoid shell expansion in case of direct installation.
+Remember to quote the full URL to avoid shell expansion in the case of direct installation.

 This installs the version corresponding to the git tag 'v0.1'.
 You can replace that with a branch name, a commit hash, or a git ref as necessary.
 See the [pip documentation](https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support) for details.

-To install the latest master, use
+To install the latest master, use:
 ```
 git+https://github.com/mbakholdina/lib-tcpdump-processing.git@master#egg=tcpdump_processing
 ```

-As soon as the library is installed, you can import the whole library
+As soon as the library is installed, you can import the whole library:
 ```
 import tcpdump_processing
 ```

-or a particular module
+or a particular module:
 ```
 import tcpdump_processing.extract_packets as extract_packets
 ```

 ## Executable Scripts

-To use the following scripts, please install the library first (see Sec.
-"Install the library with pip").
+To use the following scripts, please install the library first (see the [Install the library with pip](#install-the-library-with-pip) section).

 ### `extract-packets`

-This script parses tcpdump trace file, saves the output in `.csv` format nearby the original file, extracts packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.
+This script parses `.pcap(ng)` trace file, saves the output in `.csv` format in the same directory as the original file, extracts packets of interest, and saves the obtained dataframe in `.csv` format in the same directory as the original file.

 Usage:
 ```
 venv/bin/extract-packets [OPTIONS] PATH
 ```
-where `PATH` refers to `.pcap` or `.pcapng` tcpdump trace file.
+where `PATH` refers to `.pcap(ng)` file.

 Options:
 ```